 Numeric Region

 A Numeric Region is used to collect number values.
-Numeric Regions can contain only number values.
-For example, to display a price, hours worked by an employee or a zip code.
+For example, you can display a price or hours worked by an employee.
+When accessed on a mobile device, the User will be presented with the numeric keyboard.

-Once you have chosen Numeric as the Region Type, you will have the General tab, a Display tab, a Numeric tab, and a Work Order tab available in the Create Region dialog box.
-The General and Work Order tabs are available to all Region Types and are described in the Creating Regions article.
+Once you have chosen Numeric as the Region type, you will have the General, Display, Numeric, Work Order and Layout tabs available in the Create Region dialog box.
+The General, Display, Work Order and Layout tabs are available to most Region types and are described in the Creating Regions article.

 Display Tab